 One way top travel agents stand out from the crowd is to develop a niche area of practice.
 Though we hear the advice to specialize, the concept of niche marketing is often misunderstood.
 Niche marketing is a way of helping you focus on locating new clients, not a set of restrictions on your business offerings.
 Niche marketing is not necessarily about gearing your entire business to a particular type of travel, but rather about segmenting your marketing efforts to focus on particular groups of people.
 Many travel consultants avoid it as a concept out of fear of having to turn away business outside the chosen niche, or being too closely identified with the niche.
 Properly executed, however, niche marketing is a terrific way of locating and marketing to a group of potential clients in a highly effective and cost efficient manner.
 Read the rest of this entry »

-Maybe you have noticed the “new car smell” is gone off of this year.
-Already we are deep into 2015.
+Already those of you working on business plans are deep into 2019.
 It’s time to get moving.
 Every reader of my travel marketing column knows I think written business plans are important.
 Organization is essential.
 Clarity of expression and correctly assessing markets are requirements.
 But not a one of these is worth anything without ACTION.
 Along with every Marketing Plan (what to do) you need to write an Action Plan (how and when).
 Too many times we over-plan and over-perfect and in the process lose valuable opportunities to others who are quicker to act.
 It’s time to take another look at our marketing calendar.
 Read the rest of this entry »

 Every travel consultant is very much aware of the seasonality of the travel business.
 In the winter people head south and in the summer they head to Europe and in the fall they seek out New England, except for the real bargain hunters who decide to cruise during hurricane season.
 A time and a season for everything, right?